reframejs/reframe/docs/overview.template.md

 ### Introduction

-With Reframe you can create web apps by simply defining your app's pages with so-called "page configs".
+With Reframe you can create web apps by simply defining so-called "page configs".
-Your pages are then automatically transpiled, bundled, routed, rendered, and served.
+Your pages are then automatically built and served.

 ~~~jsx
 // A page config